 Finally, carefully selected real pictures are excellent for showing examples of all kinds of different people, including diverse students.
 Clipart designers are getting better at offering different skin tones, but a real photograph really captures everyone’s unique features and can represent all.

 Cute graphics have their place in speech therapy.
 Your materials should also include black-and-white, text-based materials, and symbols.
+I love my clip art picture scenes because I can control what goes in the picture!
+This is perfect for target WH questions and sentence formation in a systematic way.
 But, photographs are especially good for certain populations.

 If you are lucky enough to work with middle school or high school students, you know that cutesy materials are not going to cut it.
 The best part of using real photographs is that they are age-appropriate for everyone.
 Do your middle school speech therapy students a favor and give them age-appropriate materials!